-Interns will receive a stipend in the amount of \$2,500, to be included in their first stipend installment, to use towards the cost of health benefits.
+Interns will receive a health stipend in the amount of \$2,500, to be disbursed in 3 equal amounts with their yearly stipend, to use towards the cost of health benefits.
 Interns are encouraged to look at their options on the healthcare marketplace.